brookefitzgerald/brookefitzgerald.github.io/_pages/research.md

 ![Cytospora Tool](/files/CytosporaTool.gif)
-Collaborating with a plant pathologist (Dr. Jane Stewart) and an agricultural economist (Dr. Dana Hoag), I made a tool that simulates the probabalistic spread of a disease in an orchard using Monte Carlo simulation, while also allowing users to explore the underlying simulation.
-The tool is public at [orcharddiseasetool.net](https://bfit.shinyapps.io/cytospora/).
+Collaborating with plant pathologist Dr. Jane Stewart and agricultural economist Dr. Dana Hoag, I developed a tool that simulates the probabalistic spread of a disease in an orchard using Monte Carlo simulation, while also allowing users to explore the underlying simulation logic.
+The tool is publically available at [orcharddiseasetool.net](https://bfit.shinyapps.io/cytospora/).